 Many rebounders reconnect with their exes to reconcile the differences and make a fresh start.
 They may cry, repent about the mistakes they never made, surrender in front of the ex, just to avoid the nasty feeling of being alone.

-If only a rebounder is making all the compromises for the sake of love, then it is certainly a sign of rebound relationship, not reconciliation.
-This pattern of on-off-on relationship is toxic rebound that must be avoided at all costs.
+If only the rebounder is making all the compromises for the sake of love, then it is certainly a sign of a rebound relationship, not reconciliation.
+This pattern of on-off relationship is the toxic rebound that must be avoided at all costs.

 3. Date to make ex jealous

 All is fair in love and war.
 Rebounders may take this seriously and start showering attention on a current partner to make the ex jealous.
 Some people also like to ‘show off’ their new partner in a bid to feed their own ego.
 Seeing you move on so fast with a better individual may trigger insecurity and regret in the former partner, and he/she may come back in your life on your own terms.
 Which is what you hoped for in the first place.

 In fact, rebounders often express anger and resentment towards their exes and never really get over them – these negative emotions keep them tied to their ex.
 This is in no way fair for your new partner, who is starting a new journey with you.
 You cannot just use him or her as a ‘trophy partner ‘ to show off your ex that you have found someone better.

 If you think your partner is guilty of this, check to see how much they talk to their ex or if you’re suddenly all over your partner’s social media.
 To make sure his/her ex sees you, your partner will always have those never-ending stories on their social media with you!

 4. Get involved with someone ‘casually’